Merida Yucatan, Mexico Travel Guide

 Modern restaurants offer innovative interpretations of classic dishes, blending tradition with contemporary twists.

 Do not be afraid to sample street food!
-It is an incredibly authentic and economical way to experience Yucatecan cuisine.
+It is an incredibly authentic and affordable way to experience Yucatecan cuisine.
 Look for stalls with long lines of people from the area - a good sign.